 - Neutropenia.
 Paclitaxel can cause severe, transient bone marrow suppression within four to seven days after administration.

 - Gastrointestinal symptoms – vomiting and diarrhea (sometimes bloody).
 Paclitaxel can cause transient gastrointestinal mucosal cell toxicity.

 You should closely monitor dogs treated with PACCAL VET-CA1 and provide appropriate supportive care to manage adverse reactions.

 FDA encourages veterinarians to voluntarily report all adverse reactions (also called adverse drug experiences, or ADEs) related to PACCAL VET-CA1.
-Please see How to Report an Adverse Drug Experience.
+Please see How to Report Animal Drug Side Effects and Product Problems.

 Oasmia Pharmaceutical AB is required to submit to FDA all reports of adverse drug experiences that the company receives.
 FDA reviews the reports to identify potential safety and effectiveness concerns that may not have been apparent at the time of conditional approval.
 FDA conducts this post-marketing monitoring to make sure that PACCAL VET-CA1 continues to meet the required standard of safety and reasonable expectation of effectiveness established during the conditional approval process.

 You should not use PACCAL VET-CA1 in dogs that have a neutropenia (< 2000 cells/µL) or a concurrent serious infection.
 You should also not use the drug in dogs that are pregnant, lactating, or intended for breeding because paclitaxel is a teratogen and can affect fertility in both males and females.